stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/get_started.rst

 ============================
-TestService service overview
+ExampleHardwareManager service overview
 ============================
-The TestService service provides...
+The ExampleHardwareManager service provides...

-The TestService service consists of the following components:
+The ExampleHardwareManager service consists of the following components:

 ``example_hardware_manager-api`` service
   Accepts and responds to end user compute API calls...